Icinga/icinga2/doc/12-icinga2-api.md

 ```

 ## Event Streams <a id="icinga2-api-event-streams"></a>

+Event streams can be used to receive check results, downtimes, comments,
+acknowledgements, etc. as a "live stream" from Icinga.

+You can for example forward these types into your own backend.
+Process the
+metrics and correlate them with notifications and state changes e.g. in Elasticsearch
+with the help of [Icingabeat](https://icinga.com/docs/icingabeat/latest/).
+Another use
+case are aligned events and creating/resolving tickets automatically in your ticket system.

 You can subscribe to event streams by sending a `POST` request to the URL endpoint `/v1/events`.
 The following parameters need to be specified (either as URL parameters or in a JSON-encoded message body):